Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 It was a bit of a logistical nightmare to get everyone off-world in time.
 But, that was the necessary price.
 It wouldn’t do to anger those whom they hoped would, eventually, prove allies in the war.
 So, dutifully, they complied, even if doing so might cause damage to the Line.

 Higher-level meetings followed.
 Department heads with Champions and Grandfathers, Ministers and Deputy Secretaries.
 And now, the highest level meetings were underway.
-The first of which was between “Keeda” and the Great Father himself.
+The first of which was between "Keeda" and the Great Father himself.

 Y!’kiidaa wasn’t looking forward to it.
 He wasn’t too worried about being folded up like garden furniture—he could handle himself, after all—and he sure as shit wasn’t about to embarrass the Gao by pulling one of his little tricks…but that right there was the problem.
 When he’d imagined the reunion with his species, he’d always imagined there’d be room for *play.* Or at least, some fondness among kin.